BMW 5 Series (E34): 540i M-sport / M540i / 540i LE

 Because the M5 was discontinued for non-European markets in 1993, the 540i M-Sport model was built in 1995 for the North American market.
 On top of the regular 540i features, additional features included sports suspension equipped with EDC, bolstered sport seats, servotronic steering, and US-spec M5 brakes.
 205 "M-Sport" models were built, 139 of them with the 6-speed manual transmission.

 An M540i model was produced for in Canada.
 It includes the features of the North American 540i M-sport, plus upgraded Euro-spec M5 brakes, 18-inch M-parallel wheels, and various trim pieces.
 Only 32 of these cars were built, all with a manual transmission.

-The 540i LE (i.e. Limited Edition) saloon was sold in Australia and the United Kingdom.
+The 540i LE (i.e. Limited Edition) saloon was sold in Australia (not to be confused with the E34 M5 Limited Edition sold in the UK).
 The 540i LE included the interior from the M5, "throwing star" M-System II wheels, EDC suspension with self leveling rear, Servotronic power steering, and front air dam.
 70 of these 540i LE saloons were produced, all with a manual transmission, each individually numbered using an engraved metal plaque stuck onto the centre console beneath the handbrake lever.

 Alpina models

 B10 3.0 AllRad

-This model is based on the 525iX with an enlarged 3 litre engine producing 231bhp instead of 192bhp.
+This model is based on the 525iX with an enlarged 3 litre engine producing 231bhp instead of 192bhp and 230ftlb upfrom 184ftlb.
 Between 1993 and 1996 64 saloon cars and 70 Touring cars were produced by the Alpina factory in Buchloe with a very small number of right hand drive cars, 2 saloons and 1 Touring, converted by Sytner, the Alpina Dealer in Nottingham, England.

 B10 3.5

-This model is based on the 535i with a modified 3.5 litre engine producing 254bhp instead of 220bhp.
+This model is based on the 535i with a modified 3.5 litre engine producing 254bhp instead of 220bhp, and 240ftlb up from 225.
 Between 1988 and 1992 572 left hand drive cars were made in Buchloe, with perhaps 30 or so right hand converted by Sytner.
 The B10 3.5 was only supplied as a saloon car and no Touring cars were made.

 B10 4.0

-This model is based on the 540i with a modified 4 litre engine producing 315bhp instead of 286bhp.
+This model is based on the 540i with a modified 4 litre engine producing 315bhp instead of 286bhp and 302ftlb up from 295.
 Between 1993 and 1995 45 saloon cars and 4 Touring cars were produced by Buchloe, all left hand drive, with a further two right hand drive saloon cars converted by Sytner.